Renovating a 500 year old flour mill in Cornwall

 The Grand Designs flour mill in Liskeard, Cornwall, dates back 500 years and had been abandoned for more than 60 years when Leigh and Richard set their sights on it.

-In the final episode of the early 2021 series of Grand Designs, Kevin McCloud meets the dynamic couple, who moved from Derbyshire to Cornwall to undertake the conversion of the near-derelict building.
+In the final episode of the early 2021 series of Grand Designs, Kevin McCloud met the dynamic couple, who moved from Derbyshire to Cornwall to undertake the conversion of the near-derelict building.
 Despite being full of rotten timbers, riddled with structural cracks and strewn with rusty machinery and millstones, Leigh and Richard were determined to make it their home.

 Renovating on a budget

-Taking a huge leap of faith, they put their business on hold and sold their house to move 250 miles to live in a caravan on site.
+Taking a huge leap of faith, they put their business on hold and sold their house to move 250 miles to live in a caravan on-site.
 With no experience of building or restoration, and a budget of only £250,000, Richard and Leigh’s highly ambitious plan was to faithfully restore the outside and retain as much of the history and magic inside as possible.

 But they also needed to create a warm and contemporary three-bedroom home, and they planned to complete the flour mill conversion in just 12 months.